 What should the zealous convert do with this information?
 Should he announce it throughout the congregation, leading to an ever-more-diligent search for pagan-tainted foods?
 Of course not.
 The sensible (and the Christian) thing to do would be to keep quiet — but overly zealous converts sometimes aren’t sensible.
 Their zeal overcomes good sense, and although they think they are acting in love, they are actually causing an unnecessary and unhelpful disturbance with their “knowledge.”
 That’s what happens today when people preach that wedding rings are pagan.

 Consider the case of Christians in Korea, for example.
 December 25 was not a pagan holiday there.
-And yet Christians there now observe December 25.
+But Christians there now observe December 25.
 Why?
 Because missionaries introduced the holiday.
 For them, it has a Christian origin, not a pagan one.
-Should the scrupulous Christians go in to tell them that December 25 was once sacrificed to an idol and should therefore be avoided?
+Should the scrupulous Christians go tell them that December 25 was once sacrificed to an idol and should therefore be avoided?
 That approach creates doubts, not dedication.
 It does not edify or encourage.

 Two scriptures have often been used to argue against Christmas customs.
 Jeremiah 10 has nothing to do with Christmas trees.
 That custom originated in northern Europe and had nothing to do with Jeremiah centuries earlier.
 Deut.
-12:30 has also been appealed to, but the verse simply doesn't forbid everything the pagans did (for another article, click here.)
+12:30 has also been appealed to, but the verse doesn’t forbid everything the pagans did.
 God does not object to all worship practices of the pagans (such as prayer, sacrifices and temples), but only the abominations that they did in worship.

 Basically, if it’s wrong, it’s wrong on any day of the year.
 That’s the kind of customs we need to beware.
 But if a custom is harmless in July (decorating the house with colored lights, for example), then we needn’t condemn it in December.
 We can’t let centuries-dead pagans dictate what we can or can’t do.
 They have no authority over our calendar.